 The Focus of Internal Communication Shifts to People in 2023

 With the trends from last year in mind, one thing in particular strikes me:

-In 2023, the focus will be more on people and their needs.
-Whereas in the past the focus was primarily on establishing new technical solutions, this year will be more about how we as a society, a company, and an individual manage to keep track of everything in the complex technology jungle.
+In 2023, the focus of IC will fall more on people and their needs.
+Whereas in the past the focus was primarily on establishing new technical solutions, this year will be more about how we as a society, a company, and an individual manage to keep track of everything in the complex maze of technology.
 We need to learn how to withstand the enormous digital influence we now face and how to deal with constant change in the best possible way.

-On top of that, there is the desire to feel more connected again (as the VR Workrooms suggest).
-We will combine the strengths of different departments and build a sustainable relationship with other company divisions.
-Numbers can also play more of an emotional than analytical role in the new year.
+On top of that is the desire to feel reconnected (as the VR Workrooms suggest).
+We will combine the strengths of different departments and build a sustainable relationship with other company divisions?
+Numbers can also play more of an emotional role in the new year.

 We're excited to watch how employee communications evolve in 2023.
 We’ll keep you updated.

 Internal Communication: These Were the Trends in 2022

 - CEOs are prioritizing communication and taking a leading role in its practice.

 - Communication is becoming more immediate — and more personal — than ever before.

 - Internal communication is moving toward a multi-channel approach and reaching employees where they are.